 Adding any additional information to a cookie is easy to do in Openli.

-To begin, log in to your openli account on openli.com
+To begin, log in to your Openli account on openli.com

-next click the Cookies in the side menu on the left to go to the cookie management:
+Next click the Cookies in the side menu on the left to go to the cookie management:

-It is very important than you end by clicking save in the top right corner of the provider page to safe any changes made to the cookie's information.
+It is very important that you end by clicking "Save changes" in the top right corner of the provider page to save any changes made to the cookie's information.
 Once this is done you'll have successfully updated your cookies information.